-Advantage of BIM cannot be broadly gauged or defined, it has to be considered based on the end user and the purpose of BIM.
-Before talking about how BIM is beneficial in facility management, we shall briefly talk about how others benefit from BIM
+The advantage of BIM cannot be broadly gauged or defined, it has to be considered based on the end user and the purpose of BIM.
+Before talking about how BIM is beneficial in facility management, we shall briefly talk about how others benefit from BIM.

-BIM for Facility Managers: Building Information Modeling for facility managers is a lot more complicated than the BIM Models developed by Architects.
-For developing a BIM Model that can be used for facility management, there are many details that needs to be considered.
-These large chunks of information include the following
+Building Information Modelling for facility managers is a lot more complicated than the BIM Models developed by Architects.
+For developing a BIM Model that can be used for facility management, there are many details that need to be considered.
+These large chunks of information include the following:-

 Effective facility management – An overview